laxmikantbpandhare/cmpe202/README.md

 # cmpe202
-I have added Class Diagram and explanation of the development part in the GITHUB project only.
+I have added Class Diagram and explanation of the development part in the output folder.
-As, I was not able to attach the files on Canvas.